LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 .. figure:: figures/DataExtractorLoaded.png
 	:align: center

-	The Data Extractor tool is loaded
+	The DataExtractor tool is loaded

 The tool will now appear as a new entry in the `Tools` menu (:numref:`figToolMenu`).